simran1407/Fintech-Project-2/README.md

 <img width="541" alt="Screen Shot 2021-06-16 at 23 54 39" src="https://user-images.githubusercontent.com/78338890/122328840-52bc0180-cefe-11eb-955f-fcd02a049c82.png">
 <img width="1057" alt="Screen Shot 2021-06-16 at 23 54 53" src="https://user-images.githubusercontent.com/78338890/122328849-58b1e280-cefe-11eb-94bd-881daebeb636.png">

-## *RESULTS FROM THE PREDICTIONS*

-After running the test data on the LSTM model, the predictions were pretty close to the actual readings.
-As you can see in the graph here, the predicted and the actual values are going hand in hand.

-(graphs to be added here)

 ### *SOURCES*